 Local Time: Lithuania lies in the Central European Time zone (GMT +2 hours, or the same as, for instance, Helsinki, Riga, and Tallinn).

 Largest Cities by population: Vilnius 554,409; Kaunas 358,111; Klaipėda 185,936; Šiauliai 128,397; Panevėžys 114,582

 Capital: Vilnius.
 The city was officially founded in 1323.
 But a fortified castle at the confluence of the rivers Neris and Vilnia was built earlier.
 The Old Town of Vilnius is one of the largest (360 ha) and prettiest in East and Central Europe and is included on the UNESCO World Heritage List.
 The city boasts excellent public transport with trolleybus, bus and minibus routes; plenty of taxis are available.

 Ethnic Composition: Lithuanians 83.5%, Polish 6.7%, Russians 6.3%, Belarusians 1.2%, others 2.3%.
 Lithuania is home to as many as 115 ethnic groups.

 Religion: Predominantly Roman Catholic (approximately 80% of the total population).
 Other confessions include Orthodox, Old Believers, Lutheran, Reformed, Judaist, Sunni, Karaite and other communities.

 Language: the state language is Lithuanian.
 All correspondence and official communication is conducted in Lithuanian.
-National Currency and Payments: The National currency is the Lithuanian Litas (LTL).
-It is pegged to the Euro at an exchange rate of EUR 1 = LTL 3.4528.
-Cash payments will be accepted only in the Litas; however many shopping centres and other service outlets take credit cards.
+National Currency and Payments: The currency in Lithuania is the euro.
+It is the official legal tender in Lithuania, which means it is officially recognized by the Lithuanian government, and you can use it to settle all financial obligations in the country, including paying for goods, services, taxes, and debts.; however many shopping centers and other service outlets take credit cards.